 The Global Forum on Digital Security for Prosperity is an international multilateral and multidisciplinary setting for all stakeholder communities in this area.
 It brings together experts and policy makers to foster regular sharing of experiences and good practice on digital security risk and its management, as well as mutual learning and convergence of views on digital security for economic and social prosperity.

 The Global Forum holds thematic events involving policy makers and experts from all stakeholder groups.
 Outputs from these discussions influence international public policy discussions and can lead to the development of analytical work, principles and international policy recommendations, both at the OECD and in other international fora.
-The inaugural event took place on 13-14 December 2018 at OECD in Paris.
-The meeting explored the roles and responsibilities of actors: governance of digital security in organisations and security of digital technologies.
+Learn more about our past events.

 How does digital security relate to cybersecurity?